CorVel Corp (CRVL)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of CorVel Corp has shown some fluctuations over the past few quarters.
-The cash ratio measures the company's ability to cover its short-term liabilities with its cash and cash equivalents.
+The cash ratio of CorVel Corp has been fluctuating over the past few years, with a general increasing trend.
+The cash ratio measures the company's ability to cover its short-term liabilities with its available cash and cash equivalents.
+A higher cash ratio indicates that the company has more liquid assets available to cover its short-term obligations.